apify/apify-docs/docs/access_rights/organization_account.md

 > * **You will no longer be able to sign in to the converted user account.**
 > * **An organization cannot be converted back to a personal account.**
 > * **During conversion, a new account (with the same login credentials) will be created for you.
 You can then use that account to [set up]({{@link access_rights/organization_account/setup.md}}) the organization.**

-> * **An organization can't be a member of other organizations.
-If you want to convert your account to one, you'll first need to leave all the organizations you are a part of**.
+> An organization can't be a member of other organizations.
+If you want to convert your account to one, you'll first need to leave all the organizations you are a part of.

 Before converting your personal account into an organization, make sure it has a **username**.